chromatone/chromatone.center/README.md

 ## Road map

 We've ported almost all separate apps into the main website.
 It becomes more and more integrated tool.
 But there's more!
-Next are the experiments, that stat at dev and need to be implemented with the new dev stack.

-- Pitch field / Tone grid
-- ~~Noise lab~~
-- ~~Harmonics~~
-- ~~Oscilloscope~~
-- Synth waveforms
-- Drum machine
-- Fretboard detect chord
+Current tasks and progress are open [at this ClickUp project](https://sharing.clickup.com/l/h/6-8826475-1/f14fd62f6465442)

 ## Any other ideas?
 [Share them in the discussions!](https://github.com/chromatone/chromatone.center/discussions/2)